-ROAR Wines is the realization of our family’s more than 100-year love affair with the Santa Lucia Highlands.
-It’s a relationship rooted in three generations of farming and nurtured today in a small portfolio of premium Pinot Noir, Syrah, Chardonnay and Viognier.
+ROAR Wines is the realization of our family’s 100-year love affair with the Santa Lucia Highlands.
+It’s a relationship rooted in four generations of farming and nurtured today in a small portfolio of Pinot Noir, Chardonnay, Syrah and Viognier.

 Recognizing the region’s potential for premium wine grapes, we planted our first vineyard in 1996 and named it for Rosella.
 In 1997 we planted the Garys’ Vineyard in partnership with our good friends and fellow grape growers, the Pisoni family.
-Since then we’ve planted two more vineyards; our “high-altitude” Sierra Mar Vineyard located at 1000ft above the valley floor and the Soberanes Vineyard a second partnership with the Pisoni family, located on one of the area’s oldest land grants.
+Since then we’ve planted two more vineyards; our “high-altitude” Sierra Mar Vineyard located at 1000ft above the valley floor and the Soberanes Vineyard, located on one of the region’s oldest land grants.

-Adam Franscioni began working in the vineyards along side Gary when he was 10 years old.
-His first jobs included shooing birds with an air gun, dropping fruit, trimming leaves and his personal favorite, driving the tractor.
-Always a lover of numbers, when it was time for college, Adam pursued an accounting degree at the University of San Diego.
-After graduation, Adam worked in accounting for two years at a Southern California biotech firm.
-During this time, he began to develop his interest in and knowledge of wine, and realized that the family business was calling.
+Adam began working in the vineyards alongside Gary when he was 10 years old.
+His first job included shooing birds with an air gun, dropping fruit, trimming leaves and his personal favorite, driving the tractor.
+After graduation at the University of San Diego, Adam worked in finance for two years at a Southern California biotech firm.
+During this time, he began to develop his interest in and knowledge of wine, and realized that the family business was his calling.
 He joined the winery in 2011 working his first harvest that fall.
-Since then, Adam has taken over the day to day running of the winery, working side by side with Gary and winemaker Scott Shapley in the cellar, as well as representing the winery at industry events, tastings and sales meetings.
+Since then, Adam has taken over the day to day running of the winery, working side by side with Gary and winemaker Scott Shapley in the cellar, as well as representing the winery at industry events and tasting.

 Scott Shapley and ROAR go way back, to the winery’s first vintage in 2001, which was made at Siduri, where he was assistant winemaker.
 A Monterey County native and graduate of UC San Diego with a degree in biology, Scott has since built an impressive resume as winemaker for Crushpad, Roessler Cellars, R-Squared Wine Company and Halcon Vineyards.
 He is an extremely talented winemaker, with a particular expertise in crafting limited production, cool-climate Pinot Noir, Chardonnay and Syrah.
 Scott joined ROAR with the 2012 harvest – the vintage that landed us on the Wine Spectator’s list of TOP 100 Wines.